 Policy problems faced by chief administrative officers.
-Determination of objectives; development of policies to achieve objectives; organization of executive personnel to implement policies; coordination of the organization; and adjustments to changes in environment.
+Determination of objectives; development of policies to achieve objectives; organization of executive personnel to implement policies, coordination of the organization; and adjustments to changes in environment.
 Case study seminars with simulation (business gaming).
 Builds upon the Core.
-Prerequisites: Foundation and Management core courses.
+Prerequisites: Foundation, management core courses and permission.

-Bus 596 Inde pendent Study
+Bus 596 Independent Study